awesomephant/walker-in-the-landscape/index.md

 Walker

-I walked towards the edge of the forest, And took a deep breath in anticipation.
+<span data-image="/assets/images/edge.jpg">I walked towards the edge of the forest</span>, And took a deep breath in anticipation.
 Knowing it was here that I could begin to see Her in the distance.
 The part of the journey which always assured me that I was close.

 Narrator